 • Participate in a meal-packaging event at Westminster.

-• Donate directly to Rise Against Hunger to support their efforts.
+• Donate directly to Westminster's Rise Against Hunger meal packaging events

 Serving at the Crossroads (SATC) built, equipped, and now supports a modern medical and dental facility in La Entrada, Honduras in partnership with Manos Amigas.
 Striving for long-term sustainability, the clinic is staffed with local health care professionals.
 SATC augments this effort with brigades of U.S. specialists who treat patients and train local healthcare providers.